Duke Thomas (character): Robin War

 Shortly after Troy's death, a Robin outside of Duke's group accidentally kills a robber and police officer.
 Combining the two with public push, the Robin laws go into effect, making it illegal for teens to wear the Robin colors and insignia.
-It is quickly revealed that this is the result of manipulations by the Court of Owls, as the councilwoman who headed the legislation, Noctua, wishes to earn a place in the society.
+These events were engineered by the Court of Owls, as the councilwoman who headed the legislation, Noctua, wishes to earn a place in the society.

 Duke hosts a meeting of the remaining Robins, calling for whoever accidentally committed the crime to come forward.
 However the real Robin, Damian Wayne, crashes the meeting.
 Objecting to the use of his title while he was away, he challenges the Robins to prove themselves in a fight against him.
 The commotion is noticed by the GCPD, who send "Batman" to deal with them.
 He is quickly struck down by Damian, but before the fight can resume, Red Hood and Red Robin put a stop to it.
 They calm Damian down and call the first Robin, Dick Grayson.

-Afterwards, Travis, one of the Robins, tells Duke that he was the one who killed the officer and robber.
+Travis, one of the Robins, tells Duke that he was the one who killed the officer and robber.
 Duke seeing that it was an accident and that Travis is burdened by the guilt, encourages him to turn himself in and Travis agrees.
 While on his way, Travis is killed by a Talon to sow more public unrest.
 The official Robins train the group.
 Despite having faked his death and using a face changer, Duke recognizes Dick Grayson and reveals this during a training session.
 Duke and his friends are chosen as the best of the group, and are taken on a mission to try and get information.
 However, Dick has been feeding information to the police, as to have the Robins arrested and safe from the Court of Owls.

-The original Robins, with help from Duke and his friends, manage to break out and free the rest of the Robins.
+The original Robins, with help from Duke and his friends, break out and free the rest of the Robins.
 They tell the others to go home, as the Court of Owls is too deadly of an enemy for them.
 Thanks to information from Duke's friend Riko, they make their way to Gotham Academy.
 On the way, Damian sneaks away and is manipulated into joining the Court to protect Gotham.
 He, alongside several Talons, fight against the others once they reach Gotham Academy, seeming to take them out with ease.
 Duke refuses to believe that Damian has genuinely joined the Court, getting back up to continue fighting him.
 He calls Damian by name, saying that he knows of Bruce Wayne's amnesia as the result of sacrificing himself, and how Damian does not need to live up to that.
 This causes Damian to snap out of the Court's manipulations.
-The Robins that went home see the destruction throughout the city, they decide to rally once more and the tides turn against the Court, temporarily sending them back underground.
+The Robins that went home see the destruction throughout the city.
+They decide to rally once more and the tides turn against the Court, temporarily sending them back underground.